Saurabhvsharma/ypg2yui3/README.md

             <script src="http://yui.yahooapis.com/3.10.0/build/yui/yui-min.js"></script>
 ```

-Now we want to change the contents of the _title_ and _h1_ tags.
+Now we want to change the contents of the _title_ and _h1_ tags to show that this worked.
-Here is the code we add to do that in this script block.
+We add another script block for that.

 [gitting-started.html](getting-started.html)
 ```HTML